mattwescott/birds-scipy2014/README.md

-### Tutorial Abstract
+### Introduction

-This tutorial is a hands-on intro to competing on Kaggle and classifying bird calls.
-We recreate my team's 2nd place model from a bird-classification contest.
-We’ll explore the data in an IPython web notebook, and discuss how to approach the learning problem.
-Then we'll implement one of those approaches using Pandas and Scikit-Learn.
-At the end, we’ll submit our predictions to Kaggle and see how we did.
+This tutorial is a hands-on exploration of bird call classification.
+We use IPython notebooks, pandas and scikit-learn.

+1. Explore the data from a [Kaggle competition]((http://www.kaggle.com/c/multilabel-bird-species-classification-nips2013))
+2. Recreate a slightly simplified version of my team's 2nd place model
+3. Take a shot at improving it by classifying calls independently

 ### Supporting Materials

-##### Static IPython Notebooks
+##### Preview Static IPython Notebooks

 1. [Explore the data](http://nbviewer.ipython.org/github/mattwescott/birds-scipy2014/blob/master/ExploreData.ipynb)
 2. [Build a model](http://nbviewer.ipython.org/github/mattwescott/birds-scipy2014/blob/master/CrowdsourcedCV.ipynb)